-PA RT I .
-4 MΑ NAGEMENT COMPANY .
-4 1.
+PA RT 4 MΑ NAGEMENT COMPANY 4 1.
 Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Vienna 4 2.
-Investment funds managed by the company .
-4 Management 4.
-Supervisory board .
-4 Other main positions of the members of management and the supervisory board Share capital Remuneration policy The management company has transferred the following activities to third parties RT II ESTMENT FUND Name of the investment fund Date of establishment and duration, where limited Office where the fund regulations and the periodic reports may be obtained Distribution restriction "FATCA" status 4. withholding-tax liability for income and capital gains earned by unitholders from the investment fund 5 Cut-off date for accounting and frequency and form of distribution Name of the auditor Type and main characteristics of the units Conditions under which the winding up of the investment fund may be resolved, and details of its winding u 0. particularly in relation to the unitholders' rights 9 Stock exchanges or markets on which the units are listed or traded 14 Methods and terms of issue and/or sale of units Methods and terms for the redemption and payment of units and circumstances under which these may be suspend 12.
-Calculation of the units' sale, issue, payment and redemption prices Rules for valuation of assets 14.
-Rules for the determination and appropriation of income .
-17 15.
-Description of the investment fund's investment objectives, including its financial goals (e.g. capital or income growt h), investment policy (e.g. specialization in terms of geographical or economic areas), possible investment pol $restrictions \ and \ tecniques \ and \ instruments \ or \ borrowing \ powers \ during \ the \ management \ of \ the \ investment \ fund.$ Techniques and instruments of the investment policy Risk profile for the fund 18.
-Method, level and calculation of the remuneration payable to the management company, the custodi bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to the management company, the custodian bank/depositary orthird parties by the investment fund 18. l.
-Management fees 31 2.
+Investment funds managed by the company 4 Management 4.
+Supervisory board 4 5.
+Other main positions of the members of management and the supervisory board 4 Share capital Remuneration policy The management company has transferred the following activities to third parties RT II ESTMENT FUND Name of the investment fund Date of establishment and duration, where limited Office where the fund regulations and the periodic reports may be obtained Distribution restriction "FATCA" statusBrief details of tax regulations applicable for the investment fund which are of significance for unitholders.
+Notice 4. withholding-tax liability for income and capital gains earned by unitholders from the investment fund Cut-off date for accounting and frequency and form of distribution Name of the auditor Type and main characteristics of the units Conditions under which the winding up of the investment fund may be resolved, and details of its winding u 0. particularly in relation to the unitholders' rights 9 Stock exchanges or markets on which the units are listed or traded Methods and terms of issue and/or sale of units Methods and terms for the redemption and payment of units and circumstances under which these may be suspende 12.
+Calculation of the units' sale, issue, payment and redemption prices Rules for valuation of assets Rules for the determination and appropriation of income 15.
+Description of the investment fund's investment objectives, including its financial goals (e.g. capital or income growt :h), investment policy (e.g. specialization in terms of geographical or economic areas), possible investment policy restrictions and tecniques and instruments or borrowing powers during the management of the investment fund Techniques and instruments of the investment policy Risk profile for the fund 18.
+Method, level and calculation of the remuneration payable to the management company, the custodic bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to the manageme company, the custodian bank/depositary orthird parties by the investment fundfundamental parties by the investment fund .
+Management fees 2.
 Other expenses and costs External consultants or investment advisers 20.
-Measures implemented for payments to the unitholders, repurchasing or redemption of units and distribution 01 24 information concerning the investment fund Further information for the investor l.
-Results to date for the investment fund (where applicable) 2.
+Measures implemented for payments to the unitholders, repurchasing or redemption of units and distribution 24 information concerning the investment fund Further information for the investor Results to date for the investment fund (where applicable) 2.
 Profile of the typical investor for whom the investment fund is designed 22.
-Economic information: Costs or fees - excluding costs listed under items 9 and 10 - with a breakdown of those payal DΛ by the unitholder and those payable out of the investment fund's asset portfolio STODIAN BANK/DEPOSITARY Identity of the custodian bank/depositary of the UCITS and description of its obligations as well as possible conflic 1. of interest 2 Description of all custodian functions transferred by the custodian bank/depositary, list of agents and sub-ager ۷. and conflicts of interest which may arise from this transfer of tasks 3.
+Economic information: Costs or fees - excluding costs listed under items 9 and 10 - with a breakdown of those payable by the unitholder and those payable out of the investment fund's asset portfolio DΛ By the unitriolaer and those payable out of the investment funds asset portrollo STODIAN BANK/DEPOSITARY Identity of the custodian bank/depositary of the UCITS and description of its obligations as well as possible conflic ١. of interest 2 Description of all custodian functions transferred by the custodian bank/depositary, list of agents and sub-ager and conflicts of interest which may arise from this transfer of tasks 3.
 Declaration that the investors will receive, upon request, the most recent version of the information specified in Po III, items 1 and 2